 - Comply with all immigration and documentation requirements, for example having a valid visa or other applicable entry permits.

 - Consider purchasing travel insurance.
 Qantas Travel Insurance policies (which are available to Australian and New Zealand residents) can provide cover for some COVID-19 related events.
 Terms, conditions, limits and exclusions apply.
 Consider the PDS and TMD (AU) or Policy Document (NZ) available on our website.
 Issuer: Pacific International Insurance.

-- Complete an electronic customs declaration (eCD) based on your arrival airport:
+- Complete an electronic customs declaration (eCD):

-Jakarta eCDOpens external site
+Indonesia eCDOpens external site in a new window